 We participate in various ecosystems, from the fjord systems in Patagonian channels to the Humboldt Current system, including its areas of influence.
 Our development approach is together with local communities, with whom we have built strong networks and are the protagonists of effective conservation.

 Costa Humboldt was founded in 2012 with the mission of facing the complex problems and challenges that emerge from Chilean marine and coastal ecosystems.
-Having a strong conviction about the importance of the natural attributes that this region possess, we integrated disciplines to contribute with the materialization of concrete strategies oriented to safeguard the environmental and cultural heritage of unique marine coastal ecosystems.
+Having a strong conviction about the importance of the natural attributes that this region possesses, we integrated disciplines to contribute with the materialization of concrete strategies oriented to safeguard the environmental and cultural heritage of unique marine coastal ecosystems.

 Mission and Vision